samratyeager/samratyeager/README.md

 ## Talking about personal stuffs:

-- I'm an IT enthusiast Student.
+- I'm a CS Student.
 - I’m currently learning JavaScript.
 - How to reach me: coddingsamrat@gmail.com.
 - This is where I write, code and solve problems: